-According to the HIPAA password requirements, there must be procedures for creating, changing and safeguarding passwords except when there’s an alternative security measure that is equally effective.
-The best way to comply with the HIPAA password requirements is by means of two-factor authentication.
-The information on HIPAA password requirements is mentioned in the Administrative Safeguards of the HIPAA Security Rule under the Security Awareness and Training.
+According to the HIPAA password requirements, there must be procedures in place for creating, changing and safeguarding passwords except when there’s an alternative security measure that is put in place which is equally effective.
+Information on HIPAA password requirements is mentioned in the Administrative Safeguards of the HIPAA Security Rule under the Security Awareness and Training.